Mom, it’s time for the quiz!

 In happier news, I am proud to announce that “The Muppet Movie”…

 … turned 40.
-Did you have to scream?
 I don’t think I’ve ever seen the whole movie.

 No one cares, Shana!

-I didn’t like “Muppets Most Wanted”.
+I hated “Muppets Most Wanted”!
 It was scary!
 Kermit being locked up in a Russian prison.
-It’s not right I tells ya!
+It’s not right, not right I tells ya!